argyee/plot-twist/README.md

 - 📊 Rich embeds with movie info (cast, director, rating, runtime, etc.)
 - 🔘 Interactive buttons:
   - Mark movies as "Watched" or "Want to Watch"
-  - Quick links to IMDB and trailers
+  - Quick links to IMDB
+  - **Request on Plex** - Request movies through Overseerr with 4K support
   - Delete posts (author only with confirmation)
   - **Watch Party Organization** - Coordinate movie nights with friends!
 - 💾 SQLite database to track user watchlists